WritingPanda/gocodeup.github.io/md/lampj/prerequisites/bits_bytes.md

 3.145, 0.5, -128.0, 2E-5
 ```

 The last floating-point number in the example is the computer's representation of scientific notation.
-If you need a refresher, go here: [http://en.wikipedia.org/wiki/Scientific_notation](http://en.wikipedia.org/wiki/Scientific_notation)
+An upper or lower case 'E' is used to represent "times 10 raised to the power of".
+If you need a refresher on scientific notation, go here: [http://en.wikipedia.org/wiki/Scientific_notation](http://en.wikipedia.org/wiki/Scientific_notation)

 ### Character Strings